VIDA-NYU/domain_discovery_tool/docs/how_to_annotate.rst

    :height: 400px
    :alt: alternate text

-The different mechanisms for annotating pages are:
+The different mechanisms for annotating pages through  **Snippet** are: